Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 and the map $t\mapsto G_x(t)$ is continuous and strictly decreasing then, for any $\eta \in (0,1)$,

-\end{proposition} The following result, which establishes the gradual convergence to equilibrium of the family defined in \eqref{modelo} is a consequence of Theorem~\ref{T:silhouette} and Proposition~\ref{idea}. \begin{corollary}[No cut-off phenomenon] With the assumptions and notations of Theorem~\ref{T:silhouette}, for any $x\in \mathbb{R}$, the family of processes $(X^\veps(x),\veps\in (0,1])$ does not exhibit cut-off in the total variation distance as $\veps\to 0$.
+\end{proposition} The following result, which establishes the gradual convergence to equilibrium of the family defined in \eqref{modelo} is a consequence of Theorem~\ref{T:silhouette} and Proposition~\ref{idea}. \begin{corollary}[No cut-off phenomenon] With the assumptions and notations of Theorem~\ref{T:silhouette}, for any $x\in \mathbb{R}$, the family of processes $(X^\veps(x),\veps\in (0,1])$ does not exhibit cut-off as $\veps\to 0$.
 In addition,

 \end{corollary}

 \begin{proof} By Theorem~\ref{T:silhouette} and Proposition~\ref{idea} we obtain Corollary~\ref{C:nocut}.
 Indeed, by~\eqref{eq:paraeps} and~\eqref{Gtsil0} we obtain that the scale function $(a_{\veps}, {\veps\in (0,1]})$ given in Theorem~\ref{T:silhouette} satisfies conditions i) and ii) of Proposition~\ref{idea} with